-MRO Lab in Singapore Creates 787 Operators Portal
+MRO Lab In Singapore Creates 787 Operators Portal

-SINGAPORE—AFI-KLM E&M’s MRO Lab in Singapore has developed a portal for its Boeing 787 customers to interact about MRO issues.
-The 787 Operators Community site, which is live but still in prototype phase, was created in response to a request from customers at the MRO provider’s second annual 787 operators conference in May to develop a community that could enable operators to exchange experiences and best practices throughout the year.
-A group of AFI-KLM ...
+SINGAPORE—AFI KLM E&M’s MRO Lab in Singapore developed a portal for its Boeing 787 customers to interact about MRO issues.
+The 787 Operators Community site, which is live but is in prototype phase, was born out of a request from customers at its second annual 787 operators conference in May to develop a community that could exchange experiences and best practices throughout the year.
+A group of 787 operator customers will test the 787 Operators Community site and brainstorm ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS